Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 As a customer of a financial institution, it’s important to know which, if any, of your accounts are insured.
 A final caveat: While it is rare, not every bank is insured by the FDIC, and not every credit union is insured by the NCUA.

 Looking for a checking or savings account that is insured by the FDIC?
-Check out the new all-in-one Checking and Savings account, where your deposits are insured up to $250,000 and earn a very competitive rate of 4.00% APY, with direct deposit.
-Consider opening a bank account with SoFi, getting early access to your paycheck, and receiving up to 15% cash back at local establishments with your Sofi Debit Card — all for no monthly fees.
+Check out the all-in-one SoFi Checking and Savings account, where your deposits earn a very competitive rate of up to 4.00% APY with direct deposit.
+Plus, SoFi recently announced that deposits may be insured up to $2 million through participation in the SoFi Insured Deposit Program.
+Need more incentives?
+When you open an online bank account with SoFi, qualifying accounts can paycheck access up to two days early — all for no monthly fees.

 Open an FDIC-insured bank account with SoFi today.